Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 The 'P' parameter is used to report specific information.
 The details vary between releases.
-As at RepRapFirmware version 2.03 they are:
+As at RepRapFirmware version 3.41 they are:

 * P1 print summary test report (additional parameters: Taa:bb = min/max accepted MCU temperature reading, Vaa:bb = min/max VIN voltage reading, Waa:bb = min/max 12V regulator voltage reading if applicable)
 * P100 print a summary of recent moves (only if move logging is enabled in the firmware build)
-* P101 print the status of an attached DueX expansion board
+* P101 print the status of an attached DueX expansion board (Duet 2 only)
 * P102 print how long it takes to evaluate the square root of a 62-bit unsigned integer
 * P103 print how long it takes to evaluate sine and cosine
 * P104 print how long it takes to write a file to the SD card (specify the file size in Mbytes in the S parameter, default 10)
 * P105 print the sizes of various objects used by RepRapFirmware
+* P106 print the addresses of various objects used by RepRapFirmware
+* P107 time a CRC-32 operation
+* P108 time how long it takes to read the step clock
+* P109 generate an under-voltage event to test the pause-on-low-power function

 The following 'P' parameters are supported by the **LPC and STM32 Port  of RepRapFirmware Only**

 * P200 - Lists all of the pins allocated by the firmware and/or board.txt

 Note: do not use M122 with a P parameter of 1000 or greater.
-There are a few values that deliberately cause the firmware to crash, which are used to test the error reporting facilities.
-As at firmware 2.03 these are:
+Most of these values are used to test the error reporting facilities and deliberately cause the firmware to crash .
+As at firmware 3.41 these are:

 * P1001 cause a watchdog reset
 * P1002 test what happens when a module gets stuck in a spin loop